jdichh/car-showroom-R3F/README.md

 ## Project setup
-If you want to try this out for yourself, download the source code, and run these lines of code.
+If you want to try this out for yourself, download the source code, open the folder in VSCode/VSCodium, and run these lines of code.
 ```
 pnpm install
 ```